zoltanszalontay/zoltanszalontay.github.io/_posts/2020-08-31-fever-detection.md

 ## Wrap-up

-The True Positive Fever Detector Smart Camera detects multiple faces and measures their temperature in real-time.
+The Truepositive.hu Fever Detector Smart Camera detects multiple faces and measures their temperature in real-time.